DAMS: water flows regulation in a fragmented world

 Dams development sparks off a heated debate between multiple actors and unfolds diverse socio-political dynamics around the world.
 Over the last decade, one can simultaneously witness a growing number of large dams construction and an increasing number of dams decommissioning.

 Focusing on these challenges and on existing dynamics at play, the Geneva Water Hub and IUCN’s Environmental Law Centre launch the initiative “Dams: water flows regulation in a fragmented world” whose first step will be to elaborate an assessment of the legal tools applicable to dams planning, developing and monitoring.
-This assessment will include a compendium of references grouping and analyzing the main frameworks and principles to be considered when addressing the challenges of dams in general and large dams in particular.
+This assessment includes a compendium of references grouping and analyzing the main frameworks and principles to be considered when addressing the challenges of dams in general and large dams in particular.

 Based on the assessment, this initiative will gradually embrace different types of hydropower installations, across multiple scales and including a diversity of actors.